ShalikAI/ZED-Tutorial/README.md

 data: [61, 34, 41, 255, 61, 36, 43, 255, 63, 37, 43, 255, 64, 40, 43, 255...]
 ```

-The alpha channel in an image represents transparency or opacity for each pixel.
+The alpha channel in an image `bgra8` represents transparency or opacity for each pixel.
 While typical images in formats like JPEG / JPG use three color channels—red, green, and blue (RGB), PNG images with an alpha channel add a fourth channel to indicate how opaque or transparent each pixel is.

 R (Red): Intensity of red color in a pixel, G (Green): Intensity of green color in a pixel, B (Blue): Intensity of blue color in a pixel, and A (Alpha): Opacity or transparency level of a pixel.
 An alpha value of 0 makes a pixel fully transparent, 255 makes it fully opaque, and values in between create partial transparency for blending effects.

-When the ZED camera provides RGBA images, the alpha channel is typically always fully opaque (255), meaning the images are completely visible without any transparency.
+When the ZED camera provides `bgra8` encoded images, the alpha channel is typically always fully opaque (255), meaning the images are completely visible without any transparency.

 Left camera info topic echo:
 ```